-Who is Gina Haspel?
+She could be the first woman ever to run the CIA

 In her appointment last year as deputy director, Haspel garnered praise from high-level Obama-era and Bush-era appointees, including former Director of National Intelligence James Clapper and former CIA Director Michael Hayden.

 During her time at the agency, Haspel has held several senior leadership positions, including directorial roles in the National Clandestine Service and in the Counterterrorism Center, as well as several Chief of Station roles, a news release from the CIA said.
-Haspel has received several awards in her career, including the Presidential Rank Award, the most prestigious award in the federal civil service.
+Haspel has received several awards in her career, including the Presidential Rank Award -- the most prestigious award in the federal civil service.

 According to The New York Times, Haspel has spent most of her career undercover.